1. icon-arrow-left

 • X-rays

-Our urgent care unit is open 7 days a week, from 11am to 11pm.
+Our urgent care unit is open seven days a week, from 11:00am to 11:00pm.
 Most health insurances and self-pay accepted.

 While under observation, a multidisciplinary care team will regularly assess patients.
 After providing all necessary diagnostic tests, medications and therapies, a physician will discuss with the patient whether the patient should be admitted to the hospital or be discharged with follow-up services.
 This observation period generally lasts 24 hours.